 Take the dough from the refrigerator and roll between two sheets of parchment paper to cut a 10-inch circle.
-Remove the top sheet of parchment paper, but leave the bottom one in place, and slide the pastry circle on the paper onto a baking sheet.
+Remove the top sheet of parchment paper but leave the bottom one in place, then slide the pastry circle of paper onto a baking sheet.

 Sprinkle the pastry and sauce with fine sugar.
 Bake in the hot oven for 20 to 30 minutes until the crust is golden brown and the berries lightly bubbling.

 Serve hot or cold with freshly whipped cream or ice cream.